bloominstituteoftechnology/React-Insta-Clone/README.md

 By the end of this project, you should be comfortable with what components are, the notion of state within a component, as well as passing data from a parent component down to a child component.

+Try to get all of the tests passing.
+If you don't get there, then aim for creating all of the different components and organizing them appropriately in terms of the parent-child relationship, with data getting passed around accordingly.

 ## Project Setup
   * Run `npm i -g create-react-app` to install the React app generator.
   * Run `create-react-app instagram` to create your starter application.